 OSPS have a wide variety of costumes, props and sets available for hire.

-The amazing year 2’s performed Circus Circus in style on the 15th, 16th and 17th of November!
+The amazing year 2’s performed Circus Circus in style!
 Circus Circus was a show about believing in yourself having fun and becoming confident in whatever you decide to undertake.
 The circus crew was faced with a catastrophic problem – the ringmaster had lost his voice!
 So the dilemma was who can lead the show?
 Some performers each had a turn at leading the show and discovered that help can come from a very unlikely source.
 Well done to all the year 2’s on a wonderful production.

 Year 4 Production 2017